Schneegans/Fly-Pie/README.md

 ## Installation

-You can either install a stable release or grab the latest version directly with `git`.
+You can either install a stable release or download the latest version directly with `git`.

 ### Installing a Stable Release